Uzbekistan: Economy

-Uzbekistan mines 80 tons of gold annually, seventh in the world.
-In 2015, Uzbekistan's gold production was 102 metric tons.
-Uzbekistan's copper deposits rank tenth in the world and its uranium deposits twelfth.
+Uzbekistan mines 80 tonnes of gold annually, ranking seventh in the world.
+In 2015, the country's gold production was 102 metric tonnes.
+Uzbekistan's copper deposits rank tenth in the world, and its uranium deposits twelfth.
 The country's uranium production ranks seventh globally.
-The Uzbek national gas company, Uzbekneftegaz, ranks 11th in the world in natural gas production with an annual output of 60 to 70 e9m3.
-The country has significant untapped reserves of oil and gas: there are 194 deposits of hydrocarbons in Uzbekistan, including 98 condensate and natural gas deposits and 96 gas condensate deposits.
+The Uzbek national gas company, Uzbekneftegaz, ranks 11th in the world in natural gas production, with an annual output of 60 to 70 e9m3.
+The country has significant untapped reserves of oil and gas: there are 194 hydrocarbon deposits in Uzbekistan, including 98 condensate and natural gas deposits and 96 gas condensate deposits.

 Uzbekistan improved marginally in the 2020 Ease of Doing Business ranking by the World Bank.

 The largest corporations involved in Uzbekistan's energy sector are the China National Petroleum Corporation (CNPC), Petronas, the Korea National Oil Corporation, Gazprom, Lukoil, and Uzbekneftegaz.

 Along with many Commonwealth of Independent States or CIS economies, Uzbekistan's economy declined during the first years of transition and then recovered after 1995, as the cumulative effect of policy reforms began to be felt.
 It has shown robust growth, rising by 4% per year between 1998 and 2003 and accelerating thereafter to 7%–8% per year.
 According to IMF estimates, the GDP in 2008 will be almost double its value in 1995 (in constant prices).
 Since 2003, annual inflation rates varied, reaching almost 40% in 2010 and less than 20% in 2019.